People in the UK spend their leisure time in many different ways.

+III.
 COOKING AND FOOD

 Many people in the UK enjoy cooking.
 They often invite each other to their homes for dinner.
 A wide variety of food is eaten in the UK because of the country’s rich cultural heritage and diverse population.

 There are a variety of foods that are traditionally associated with different parts of the UK:

 England: Roast beef, which is served with potatoes, vegetables, Yorkshire puddings (batter that is baked in the oven) and other accompaniments.
 Fish and chips are also popular.

 Wales: Welsh cakes – a traditional Welsh snack made from flour, dried fruits and spices, and served either hot or cold.